Poems-AI/AI/doc/training_considerations.md

   - Use a constant learning rate scheduler.
 For this, set the `lr_scheduler_type` param of `TrainingArguments` to `SchedulerType.CONSTANT` or `SchedulerType.CONSTANT_WITH_WARMUP`.
 In the latter case, don't forget to set also the parameter `warmup_steps`.
   - Pass your own scheduler to Trainer.\_\_init\_\_.
-The parameter `optimizer` is a size 2 tuple, with the optimizer being the first element and the scheduler, the second one.
+The parameter `optimizers` is a size 2 tuple, with the optimizer being the first element and the scheduler, the second one.